Sheasu/tp/docs/UserGuide.md

 **Format:** `clear`

-> **Warning:** This action is irreversible and will permanently delete all customer records.
+> **Warning:** This action is irreversible and will permanently delete all customer and product records.
 Consider backing up
 > `data/ClientEase.json` (see [Saving the Data](#saving-the-data)) before running this command.

 [↑ Back to Table of Contents](#table-of-contents)